umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/README.md

 ## Overview of Flow

-The CI/CD process for Umbraco projects involves several key steps, from code development locally to deployment to Umbraco Cloud.
+The CI/CD process for Umbraco projects involves some key steps, from code development locally to deployment to Umbraco Cloud.
 The flow is generally as follows:

 1. **Code Development**: Developers work on features or bug fixes in their local environments.
 2. **Customer code repository**: Changes are committed and pushed to a version control system like Git in the customer's own repository.